-Skip counting is one of the first math skills that gets your child ready to understand beginning multiplication.
+Skip counting is one of the first math skills that your child will need to master before learning how to multiply.

-When a number is added to itself over and over again, and your child sees and memorizes the counting pattern, he will be closer to understanding what you mean when you start showing him simple multiplication probems and, in later grades, then ask him to memorize the multiplication tables.
+He or she will be closer to understanding what you mean when you start showing simple multiplication problems and in later grades, when students are asked to memorize the multiplication tables.

-hundreds chart is a useful tool to help your child visualize what skipping means.
-When you visit the individual counting pages, you'll find some worksheets that are based off of the hundreds chart as well as some other worksheets and videos to help you teach this skill.
+This printable hundreds chart is a useful tool to help your child visualize what skipping means.
+When you visit the individual counting pages, you'll find some worksheets that are based off of the hundreds chart as well as some other activities and videos to help you teach this skill.